LeoYuan0111/LeoYuan0111.github.io/_pages/about.md

 - *2021.06*: &nbsp;Our paper, *TIVEE*, is accepted to IEEE VIS and TVCG !

-# 🎓 Education
-- *2020.09 - 2024.06(expected)*,&nbsp; B.E. in Computer Science and Engineering, Zhejiang University (CKC Honors Program)
-- *2017.09 - 2020.06*,&nbsp; Xiamen NO.1 Middle School (Student Speaker at Graduation Ceremony)

 # 📃 Research
-Currently, I am interested in machine learning, with a focus on empowering visual computing tasks.
+Currently, I am interested in machine learning, with a focus on visual computing tasks.
 Previously, I have also done some work in human-computer interaction and visualization, including visual analytics in sports and smart-eyewear-based HCI.

 <!-- <div class='paper-box'><div class='paper-box-image'><div><div class="badge">MobileHCI 2022</div><img src='images/MobileHCI.jpg' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">